inspiredlabs/cwb/README.md

 ### Memes to define `key insight`

-Key insights:
-- `the correct application of play`

-We can speak directly and understand their pain-points:

-> We improve programme outcomes that are already running.
-Why not amplify what your NGO can teach, with the correct application of play?

-- Where's the `data story` to prove our claims for this method?
-- Does each one require `human interest` development for `case shorts`?

-capacity building

-We aim to create storys from `key-insight` to help evangelists:
+We help evangelists reach our `target audience` and influence decision makers:
 - Can we distill noteworthy examples of `aid pots see our shows...`?
   - `capacity building`
   - `train-the-trainer`
   - `performances`

+#### Create `data story` from `memes` with evidence

+- We speak directly and understand NGO pain-points:

+> We improve programme outcomes that you are already running.
+We do this by training how to deliver your material using play. `DISCOVER HOW EFFECTIVE OUR TRAINING CAN BE`

-- Develop: `...unlikely they have access to the depth and range of our approach`
+- We speak to the hopes of facilitators:

-- Develop: `...how our approach will reinvigorate their practice`
+> We achieve unparalleled transmission of ideas help your message reach  participants not even present! `AN EXAMPLE OF REACH`

+- We speak to doubt using verifyable resources:

+> Outcomes are tracked using our _Monitoring and Evaluation_ toolkit that demonstrates how much we amplify your message. `SEE THE DATA`

+- We appreciate their search for value and offer our help:

+> We make aid money work as hard as it can.
+When children participate directly they take ownership of ideas, remember what they have learned and start applying the lessons immediately. `SEE HOW RESILIENT COMMUNITIES BECOME THROUGH OUR INVOLVEMENT`

+- Stimulate interest posing questions:

+> Could your NGO benefit from a broader reach?
+We use applied psychology, that's tracked using professional monitoring and evaluation tools to deliver visibly better learning outcomes.

-- Develop `key-insight` from the following:
+#### Develop `key-insight` supporting `memes`

 ```
 CWB is changing the landscape of how we treat children.